yesodweb/yesod-scaffold/README.md

    to be applied to all variants, it should be made to the `postgres` branch (as mentioned above).

-2. Check out the `master` branch and run `stack build` to generate the helper executables.
+2. Changes on a branch can be tested with normal Stack commands, e.g. `stack test --haddock`.

+### For maintainers

+If you are a maintainer of this repo, you will additionally need to merge changes from `postgres` to other branches and deal with updating the `stack-templates` repo.

+__Install the `yesod-scaffold` executable__ by running `stack install` on the `master` branch.

-3. Merge the changes from `postgres` to all other branches by running `stack exec yesod-scaffold-merge`.
+__Merge changes from `postgres`__ to all other branches by running `yesod-scaffold merge`.
 Note that there will often be merge conflicts, which will need to be resolved and then the command rerun until all branches merge successfully.

-4. Run `stack exec yesod-scaffold-build` to compile and run tests in all branches.
-You will need some system libraries and to set up some databases for testing.
-(NOTE: We should consider automating this process and/or using a Docker image for all of this.)
-After this completes successfully, the `hsfiles` directory will be populated.

-5. The generated .hsfiles should be copied into the stack-templates repo, with `yesod-` prefixed to the names.
+__Confirm that changes build correctly__ by running `yesod-scaffold build`.
+Usually you'll want to add `--no-run-tests` if you don't have databases set up locally.
+The Travis builds set up the databases for proper testing, and you can rely on that.
+If you encounter a build error on one of the branches, check it out, fix it up, and then rerun `yesod-scaffold build`.

+__Copy the template files__ in the `hsfiles` directory.
+This directory is populated after a successful `yesod-scaffold build` run.
+Place the `stack-templates` directory as a sibling to the `yesod-scaffold` directory, and then run the `to-stack-templates.sh` script.